maquebax/springdataelasticsearch/README.md

-for finding the values of above properties for elastic search ,hit http://127.0.0.1:9200/_nodes/settings?pretty=true
+for finding the values of  properties for elastic search ,hit http://127.0.0.1:9200/_nodes/settings?pretty=true

 Info: